MyPureCloud/platform-client-sdk-java/docs/ArchitectApi.md

 Log levels can be customized and this returns the set of available characteristics that can be enabled/disabled.

-getFlowsInstancesSettingsLoglevelsCharacteristics is a preview method and is subject to both breaking and non-breaking changes at any time without notice

 Wraps GET /api/v2/flows/instances/settings/loglevels/characteristics

 Requires ANY permissions: